fwindolf/nextra-blog/README.md

 ## 🚀 Project Structure

-Inside of your Nextra project, you'll see the following folders and files:
+Inside of your Nextra project you'll see the following folders and files:

 ```
 /